May 27, 1908

 The U.S. Supreme Court upheld the 1949 convictions of top communist leaders prosecuted under the Smith Act.
 Four of the eleven convicts jumped bail and hid in the communist underground for several years.

 FBI Director Hoover, with the concurrence of the Attorney General, authorized official cooperation with reporter Don Whitehead as he wrote a history of the Bureau entitled The FBI Story.
 The book became a bestseller and was made into a 1959 movie starring Jimmy Stewart as an FBI agent.

 November 1, 1955

-A United Airlines DC-6B exploded near Longmont, Colorado, killing all 39 passengers and five crew members.
-The FBI provided assistance from its Disaster Squad in identifying the deceased.
+United Airlines Flight 629 exploded near Longmont, Colorado, killing all 39 passengers and five crew members.
+The FBI’s massive investigation identified Jack Graham as the culprit.
+The Bureau also provided assistance from its Disaster Squad in identifying the deceased.

 June 21, 1957

 The FBI arrested Colonel Rudolf Ivanovich Abel, a Soviet espionage agent.

 November 14, 1957